-Q: How do we know vaccines aren't causing long-term health problems?
+How do we know vaccines aren't causing long-term health problems?

-A: Observing vaccinated children for many years to look for long-term health conditions would not be practical, and withholding an effective vaccine from children while long-term studies are being done wouldn't be ethical.
+Observing vaccinated children for many years to look for long-term health conditions would not be practical, and withholding an effective vaccine from children while long-term studies are being done wouldn't be ethical.
 A more practical approach is to look at health conditions themselves and at the factors that cause them.
 Scientists are already working to identify risk factors that can lead to conditions like cancer, stroke, heart disease, and autoimmune diseases such as lupus or rheumatoid arthritis.
-Thousands of studies have already been done Jooking at hundreds of potential risk factors.
+Thousands of studies have already been done looking at hundreds of potential risk factors.
 If immunizations were identified as a risk factor in any of these studies, we would know about it.
 So far, they have not.
+That is a complete lie.

 We learn about a vaccine's safety during clinical trials before it is licensed, and monitor it continually as millions of doses are administered after it is licensed.
 We also know there is not a plausible biologic reason to believe vaccines would cause any serious long-term effects.
-Based on more than 50 years of experience with vaccines, This is stupid, and it completely ignores the effects of we can say that the likelihood that a vaccine will cause unanticipated long-term problems is extremely low erroneous and simplistic statement A: The reason depends on whether the vaccine is inactivated (killed) or live.
-With an inactivated vaccine, each dose contains a fixed amount of disease antigen (virus or bacteria).
-Immunity is built in phases, with each dose boosting immunity to a protective level.
-Live vaccines are different in that they contain a small amount of antigen which reproduces and spreads throughout the body.
-One dose produces satisfactory immunity in most children.
-But a second dose is recommended, because not all children respond to the first one.
+Based on more than 50 years of experience with vaccines, we can say that the likelihood that a vaccine will cause unanticipated long-term problems is extremely low.

-Q: Why do children need so many doses of certain vaccines?
+Why do children need so many doses of certain vaccines?